-An often overlooked dimension of digital exclusion involves the quality of data An often overlooked dimension of digital exclusion involves the quality of data - specifically, the accuracy, representativeness, and timeliness of data.
+An often overlooked dimension of digital exclusion involves the quality of data ness, and timeliness of data.
 In dynamic humanitarian crises and conflict, access to high-quality data is typically scarce.
 Consequently, data systems often rely on poor data that is often outdated, irrelevant or overlooks minority groups (e.g., people with disabilities, old persons, indigenous peoples).